1 result for 'LR.LLR.F.Asc.FS'

 LR.LLR.F.Asc.FS Ascophyllum nodosum on full salinity mid eulittoral rock

 Bedrock, stable boulders and cobbles in the mid-eulittoral zone of moderately exposed to extremely sheltered shores, in fully marine conditions, characterised by a dense canopy of the wrack Ascophyllum nodosum.
 Another wrack Fucus vesiculosus may in some places co-dominate the canopy.
 The hydroid Dynamena pumila can form colonies on the wracks F. vesiculosus and Fucus serratus.
 Variations in the ratio of A. nodosum and F. vesiculosus in the overlying canopy have little effect on the under-storey species.
 Beneath the canopy are a diverse array of filamentous and foliose red seaweeds, including Mastocarpus stellatus, Chondrus crispus, Gelidium pusillum and coralline crusts.
-The filamentous red seaweed Polysiphonia lanosa is usually present on A. nodosum as an epiphyte.
-A few green seaweeds including Cladophora rupestris and Enteromorpha spp. are also present in moderate to low densities.
+The filamentous red seaweed Vertebrata lanosa is usually present on A. nodosum as an epiphyte.
+A few green seaweeds including Cladophora rupestris and Ulva spp. are also present in moderate to low densities.
 On the bedrock and boulders beneath the seaweed canopy is a fauna including the barnacle Semibalanus balanoides, the limpet Patella vulgata, tube-forming spirorbid polychaetes and the anemone Actinia equina.
 The latter can be present in damp cracks and crevices.
 On and among the seaweeds are mobile species including the winkles Littorina littorea and Littorina obtusata, the whelk Nucella lapillus or even the crab Carcinus maenas.
 At the top of the A. nodosum zone there might be the occasional presence of the olive green lichen Verrucaria mucosa.